+In this tutorial, you will learn how to install and hook up a SQL database to an Umbraco website hosted within Azure.
 In How To Setup Umbraco With Azure - Part One - Configuring Azure I covered the basics of setting up an environment in Azure and then using Visual Studio to publish your files to that environment.
 If you tried to run the site you would have bumped into an issue... the database would have been empty.
 The first part of this guide will step you through uploading your Umbraco database.

 SQL Azure Overview